Ziqiang1226/ZiqiangCClab/README.md

 w09_h01_midterm

-name: obstacle car-- for photography
+name: obstacle avoiding car-- for photography

 concept: an obstacle car taking photos everywhere, from a different angle.